Arizard/less-coffee-hugo/content/projects/precaf.md

     parent: projects

 ---
+Contributors

+* Arie Oldman

-Precaf is a templating tool for Decaf.
+Precaf is a build-and-deploy tool for Decaf.
+It saves developer headache by allowing sharing common Decaf code between scripts.